The Abbey is not currently open for worship or general visiting but you are welcome to visit for individual prayer at

-The Most Honourable Order of the Bath was established as a military order by Letters Patent of George I on 18th May 1725.
+The Most Honourable Order of the Bath was established as a military order by George I on 18th May 1725.
 Since then the Lady Chapel at Westminster Abbey has been used as their chapel.

-At the eastern end of the Lady Chapel is a chapel dedicated to the men of the RAF who died in the Battle of Britain.
+At the eastern end of the Lady Chapel is the Royal Air Force chapel dedicated to the men who died in the Battle of Britain in 1940.

 List of Abbots of the monastery and Deans of the Collegiate Church.

 Poets’ Corner is a place of pilgrimage for literature lovers.
 Over 100 poets and writers are buried or have memorials, including Shakespeare, Austen and Dickens.

 Above the Abbey's Great West Door stand ten statues to modern martyrs - Christians who gave up their lives for their beliefs.